Thai Food for Beginners: What to Order and How Spicy It Gets

 The first time I had real tom yum — not the watered-down version at the mall food court, but the actual dish at a proper Thai place — I made an embarrassingly loud noise.
 I didn't mean to.
 The broth hit every note at once: sour, spicy, funky from the fish sauce, fragrant from the lemongrass.
 My friend across the table looked at me like I'd lost it.

-Thai food is built around a balancing act that most other cuisines don't even attempt — every dish is supposed to be spicy, sweet, sour, and salty at once.
+Thai food is built around a balancing act that most other cuisines don't even attempt — though Vietnamese food comes close in its own way — every dish is supposed to be spicy, sweet, sour, and salty at once.
 Not one of those, all of them together.
 When that balance is right, the food doesn't just taste good, it tastes interesting.
 Every bite is doing something.
 Once you've eaten Thai food that was actually cooked the way it's supposed to be, the Americanized version becomes a little frustrating by comparison.

 Pad thai is the entry point for most people, and there's nothing wrong with that — when it's made well, it's genuinely great.
 Rice noodles stir-fried with egg, tofu or shrimp, bean sprouts, and dried shrimp, finished with tamarind paste, fish sauce, and palm sugar.
 You add your own condiments at the table: lime, crushed peanuts, dried chili flakes, sugar.
 The condiment ritual is part of eating pad thai properly.
 Don't skip it.
 And know this: real pad thai should be slightly sweet and sour from the tamarind, not just savory.
 If it tastes flat or too salty, it wasn't made right.